ambilight-4-mediaportal/AtmoWakeHelper/README.md

 AtmoWakeHelper
 ==============

-Solution for auto COM reconnect on sleep/resume for Atmowin
+Solution for auto COM reconnect on sleep/resume for Atmowin and other apps which are having trouble reconnecting to COM port on resume.

 Binary release can be found here under attachments: